 CFFK Live!
-Don’t miss President and CEO Jennifer McComb on US 1 Radio’s Morning Show with host Bill Becker tomorrow (Mar 18th) at 8 a.m.
-Jennifer will talk about CFFK’s efforts to help with COVID-19 response and relief for the Keys. ...
+Catch CEO Jennifer McComb live on US 1 Radio’s Morning Show tomorrow (May 20th) with Bill Becker at 8 a.m.
+Jennifer will discuss all of CFFK’s efforts to help the Keys during the pandemic and how you can help. ...
 See MoreSee Less

 CFFK grants are helping nonprofits assist residents in need due to COVID-19's economic effects.
 Billy Davis, executive director/founder of A Positive Step of Monroe County, tells us how they're serving seniors and high-risk adolescents and their families during the pandemic.
 You can also read more about A Positive Step and CFFK's partnership in KonkLife (konklife.com). ...
 See MoreSee Less

 See first-hand how we’re partnering to help our community.
 Subscribe to the CFFK channel on YouTube to see videos of how CFFK grants and programs benefit the Keys.
 Subscribing is easy – login to YouTube or create an account, search for CFFK, select one of over 37 videos currently on the channel, and click on the red Subscribe button.
 You’ll be able to easily locate future videos and won’t miss a single update or interview. ...
 See MoreSee Less

 In Paradise For Good!
 Tune in tomorrow morning (May 14th) at 8:15 a.m. to Island Radio 106.9 FM when CFFK CEO Jennifer McComb will be the guest on “It’s Too Early” with Gwen Filosa.
 Jennifer will discuss CFFK’s efforts to help the Keys during the pandemic and how you can also help. ...
 See MoreSee Less